jamesjkim88/SavingContactInfo/README.md

-- Install Angular and Angular-UI-Router to run
+- Install Angular, Angular-UI-Router, and Mongoose to run